Mojave fringe-toed lizard: Description

 The Mojave fringe-toed lizard is a flat-bodied lizard with smooth skin.
+Like other members of the Uma genus, they also have prominent elongated scales which form a fringe on the sides of their hind toes..

+Mojave fringe-toed lizard hind foot with prominent fringes.

 The color of its skin resembles the environment it inhabits, ranging from a tannish white to a grayish white, and likely contains small black spots along its back.
 On its underside, there are up to three crescent-shaped throat markings which are characteristic of the Mojave fringe-toed lizard.
 Also characteristic of this species are the dark bands on its tail and dark blotches on the sides of its belly.
 During breeding season, the dark spots on its belly-sides turn pink, and its underside turns pale-yellow.
 The length of this lizard's tail matches the length of its body, with the whole organism reaching lengths of around 7 inches long.

 The males are protective of their territory, as they walk the perimeter of their of their home and exhibit assertion displays.
 These displays are associated with reproduction rather than resource protection.
 Females are not seen to protect their territory, but rather exhibit territoriality over a specific site.